ksu-cs-textbooks/cc410/content/z-examples/01-hello-real-world/04-java/05-unit-tests.md

 Thankfully, we don't have to do anything else after renaming this file, because, as we'll see shortly, Gradle is able to automatically find all of the unit test classes that exist in the `app/src/test` directory.

-## Update JUnit to Version 5
+{{% notice info "Update JUnit to Version 5" %}}

-Next, let's upgrade the version of JUnit used by Gradle.
-By default, Gradle builds a project that uses JUnit 4, but now we can switch to the newer JUnit 5, sometimes referred to as JUnit Jupiter.
+Older versions of Gradle will default to JUnit 4 instead of JUnit 5, also known as JUnit Jupiter.
+If your project is set up this way, you'll need to upgrade.

 To do this, we need to edit a few lines in the `build.gradle` file, which can be found in the `app` directory.
 The instructions for this process can be found in the [JUnit 5 User Guide](https://junit.org/junit5/docs/current/user-guide/#running-tests-build)

 First, look for the following dependencies section: